kumarpriyanshu2k2/hand-gesture-recognition-assignment/README.md

 - make the required changes in the python file (main.py)
 - push your changes on github
 - make a pull request

+### installation

+Navigate to the folder and run the following command to install the required python libraries

+    pip install -r requirements.txt

 ## Working behind Hand gesture recogonition: